plemaillet/read_spectral_data/README.md

 and outputs for each pixel in the image:
 - The CIE 1931 tri-stimulus coordinates, CIEXYZ
 - The covariance matrix on the CIEXYZ coordinates
-- The CIELab 1976 coordinates, CIELAB
+- The CIEL\*a\*b\* 1976 coordinates
-- The covariance matrix on the CIELAB coordinates
+- The covariance matrix on the CIEL\*a\*b\* coordinates
 - The sRGB coordinates

-Note: The covariance matrices computations are not used in the "ExampleCode.m" script.

 The input data are provided for each of the 8 selected tissues in the /input/\<Tissue Name\>/Transmittance subfolder.
 For the example presented: [input/UterineCervix_red/Transmittance](https://github.com/plemaillet/read_spectral_data/tree/master/input/UterineCervix_red/Transmittance)

-The CIEXYZ coordinates of the reference white and the resulting color coordinates (CIEXYZ, CIEYxy and CIELAB) for a selection of pixels location corresponding to superficial cells, basal cells and stroma are displayed.
+The CIEXYZ coordinates of the reference white and the resulting color coordinates (CIEXYZ, CIEYxy and CIEL\*a\*b\*) for a selection of pixels location corresponding to superficial cells, basal cells and stroma are displayed.
 A tiff image is obtained by reshaping the sRGB coordinates:

 <p align="center">
   <img width="557" height="512" src="Uterine_Cervix_red.png">